-Electrician regulation examination - questions will cover any the aspects of the electrician regulations prescription.
-It may also include some aspects of underpinning electrical theory knowledge necessary to understand and apply a Regulation or a Standard.
-For example, a sound understanding of electrical instrument testing procedures is required to carry out insulation resistance testing or, in service testing of RCDs on an electrical installation and therefore may be incorporated in questions on testing to comply with the Electricity Regulations and section 8 of AS/NZS 3000:2007 or relevant companion Standards.
+(b) Electrician regulation examination - questions will cover any of the aspects in the Regulations Prescription.
+It may also include some aspects of underpinning electrical theory knowledge necessary to understand and apply a Regulation, a Standard or a Code of Practice.

+For example, a sound understanding of electrical instrument testing procedures is required to carry out insulation resistance testing or in service testing of RCDs on an electrical installation, and therefore may be incorporated in questions on testing to comply with the Electricity (Safety) Regulations 2010 and Section 8 of AS/NZS 3000:2007 and any additional requirements cited in the relevant Companion Standards.